 A Few of the Best Picks

 There is a wealth of GPS kid-tracking stock available.
-The following three samples are well-regarded, reliable, and even stylish.
+The following samples are well-regarded, reliable, and even stylish.
 Remember to factor in the ongoing expense of a service plan when you're calculating the best choice.

 Amber Alert GPS Smart Locator